2015 Philadelphia train derailment: Investigation and NTSB findings

-After an initial investigation of the scene, the Federal Bureau of Investigation (FBI) said there was not any indication that the derailment was terrorism-related.
+After an initial investigation of the scene, the Federal Bureau of Investigation (FBI) said there was no indication that the derailment was terrorism-related.
 An NTSB team also investigated.
 Preliminary information suggested that the derailment was accidental, according to informal statements made by both agencies, which continue to investigate.
 In early June authorities stated that they were still investigating the reason the train entered the curve while speeding.
 Investigators are focusing on why the train entered the curve too fast; it passed 70 mi/h at 65 seconds before the wreck, 100 mi/h just 16 seconds before, and the emergency brake was applied just seconds before the wreck.
 All of the locomotives' controls could only be manipulated manually by the engineer when it derailed.
 The engine was not aging equipment as it was only a year old and had no reported history of unintended acceleration.
 Bostian was not talking on the phone, texting or using smartphone data during the accident, nor was he using alcohol or drugs.
 The NTSB has told Congress that human error is a likely factor.

 Bostian's lawyer said that his client does not recall much about the accident because of a concussion he sustained in the wreck, but that "he remembers coming into a curve.
 He remembers attempting to reduce speed and thereafter he was knocked out."
 The NTSB interviewed Bostian on May 15, who said he had "no recollection" of events after the train passed North Philadelphia station.
 Lead NTSB investigator Robert Sumwalt said Bostian was "extremely cooperative".
 Earlier, Sumwalt had said, "for somebody who's been through a traumatic event, this is not at all unusual for human behavior to have the mind blank out things like that, at least for the short term."

 According to The New York Times Magazine, investigators focused on two possibilities: that a rock hit the windshield of the locomotive and caused Bostian to be distracted or disoriented, or that he mistakenly believed he was in a different curve.
 Both would result in Bostian losing situational awareness and allowing the train to enter the curve too fast.

 At a hearing on May 17, 2016, the National Transportation Safety Board reported that the primary cause of the derailment was a loss of situational awareness by the train's operator, likely caused by distracting radio chatter from a nearby SEPTA train that had experienced an emergency situation.
 Someone had thrown a rock at the SEPTA train's windshield, shattering it and blinding the conductor.
 This distraction resulted in the operator believing he was further down the track than he was, thus accelerating the train before the curve rather than after it.
 The board concluded that the accident would have been entirely prevented if the line had been equipped with positive train control, which would have recognized and applied the appropriate speed limit, and chairman Christopher A. Hart called on federal railroad regulators to "end this list of PTC preventable fatalities and injuries right now."